grahamgilbert/blog/source/about/index.markdown

 sharing: false
 footer: true
 ---
-My name is Graham Gilbert, and I'm a sysadmin based in London, with an almost unhealthy interest in automation.
+My name is Graham Gilbert, and I'm a Mac admin based in London, with an almost unhealthy interest in automation.

 I've been playing around with Macs for as long as I can remember, and I'm now in the fortunate position of being able to earn a living doing what I love.
-I've leant towards the deployment and management of OS X, but I'm equally happy standing up web servers with Puppet on Linux.
-I speak about Puppet, deploying Macs, and the intersection of the two.
+I like speaking about Puppet, Munki, deploying Macs, and the intersection of the three.

 Please feel free to link to anything I've written here and all of the code can be considered open source unless otherwise stated.